tnevolin/mom_unit_mod/README.md

 | 213 | Spell of Mastery | 10000 |  | should take longer for other wizards to fight the caster |
 | 214 | Spell of Return | 500 |  | should not take too long |

+# Experience

+* Each turn +1 experience is **disabled**.
+* Combat experience is **divided** among survivors.
+Experimental: Please report any discrepancies on it.

+Experience is not cheap anymore.
+Doing nothing for 20 turns does not grant next level.
+Unit has to fight for it.

+At the same time combat experience is not granted in equal amount to bystanders anymore.
+Combat experience pool is fixed and is divided among victors including summoned creatures.
+The more units player throws into battle, the less experience share each one get.
+That eliminates the exploit of packing as much units into battle as possible for the mere use of bumping their experience for free.
+Now, when this experience exploit is gone, player is not forced to drag all of their heroes in a single stack if they do not want to.

+There is also a question of *how much* experience they should receive from each fallen enemy.
+Currently, it is original default: 2.
+However, with fixed experience pool, there may be need to increase it to match OG progression.
+Need to playtest and see.
+Please report your observations.

+Experience level bonuses should be increased with hard to get experience.
+That is a work in progress.

 # Resistance and spell save

 * I do not have a solution for this yet.